luminus-framework/luminus/resources/md/clojurescript.md

 ### Client Side Routing

 [Secretary](https://github.com/gf3/secretary) is the recommended ClojureScript routing library.
-It uses Compojure inspired syntax for route definitions.
+It uses Compojure-inspired syntax for route definitions.
 To use the library, We'll add the dependency to your project, if you created the project using a ClojureScript profile, then it will be included by default.

 ```clojure
 [secretary "1.2.0"]